inducer/pyublas/doc/cpptypes.rst

   The `assign` method does not resize its target to the size of its operand--this is something you have to do by hand if you use the above recipe.

-You should be aware of another, small difference: Because :ctype:`numpy_vector` keeps its data reference inside a Numpy array object, indexed access is a good deal slower than iterator access.
-Iterators achieve the same speed as "regular" Ublas, while indexed access adds an extra level of pointer lookup.
+You should be aware of another difference: Indexed access to :ctype:`numpy_vector` is a much slower than iterator access.
+Iterators achieve the same speed as "regular" Ublas, while indexed access adds some extra instructions to find the real start of the array in the presence of negative slices.
 As is true of much of the rest of C++: *Use iterators whenever possible.*

 Reference Documentation
 -----------------------